davidryan59/ji-rcn/README.md

 var jint = new JInterval(7)        // Can initialise from an integer.
 JInterval for 7/1 var jint = new JInterval(14, 15)   // Can initialise from fraction specified as integers.
-JInterval for 14/15 var jint = new JInterval(0.75)     // Can initialise from a decimal number (this example is JInterval for 3/4) var jint = new JInterval("14/15")  // Can initialise from fraction specified as text var jint2 = new JInterval(jint)    // Can initialise from another JInterval (equivalent to copying the JInterval) var jint = new JInterval(peo)      // Can initialise from a Prime Exponent Object (Peo instance) var jint = new JInterval(fraction) // Can initialise from a Fraction (fraction.js package) var jint = new JInterval(object)   // Can initialise from an object similar to {2:3, 7:-1} for 8/7
+JInterval for 14/15 var jint = new JInterval(0.75)     // Can initialise from a decimal number (this example is JInterval for 3/4) var jint = new JInterval("14/15")  // Can initialise from fraction in text format var jint2 = new JInterval(jint)    // Can initialise from another JInterval (equivalent to copying the JInterval) var jint = new JInterval(peo)      // Can initialise from a Prime Exponent Object (Peo instance) var jint = new JInterval(jint2)    // Can initialise from another JInterval var jint = new JInterval(object)   // Can initialise from an object similar to {2:3, 7:-1} for 8/7

 // Constructors with algorithm